GovTechSG/ship-hats-overview/bitbucket-user-role.md

 | Users | SHIP-HATS users can be assigned as an administrator or added as user to the project. |

 ### Bitbucket Users
-You can add and manage users as <a href="https://docs.google.com/document/d/1PYAcEbNSGqEJn1yej1qq3iHvjmwqjHt4/edit#heading=h.tyjcwt">individual users</a> and <a href="https://docs.google.com/document/d/1PYAcEbNSGqEJn1yej1qq3iHvjmwqjHt4/edit#heading=h.3dy6vkm">group</a>.
+You can add and manage users as individual users and group.
 Administrator can view project permissions assigned for users and groups.

 *To view project permissions:*
 ![bitbucket](bitbucket.png)